kai-subramanian/bytegenie/README.md

   </ul>
   </li>
 -
-<li>how would you improve the backend, if you had more time to work on it?</li>
+<li>How would you improve the backend, if you had more time to work on it?</li>
   <ul>
     <li>The schema for the database is unclean and I did not follow any data manipulation / extrapolation methods and just used what was supplied.
 I would attempt to clean the raw data more.</li>
     <li>The API works fine, but it feels hacked together.
 I did not follow any engineering best practices, such as writing SOLID code or any data / error checking which is output at various stages (from the Gemini LLM, from the query, from the DB, etc).
 I would address this on priority based on further requirements.  </li>